 An AST means the landlord can evict a tenant or the tenant can choose to end the tenancy, after an initial six month period the landlord by giving an eviction notice, or the tenant by giving notice to quit.
 Its also a legal requirement for all deposits taken by landlords using ASTS to be protected by a tenancy deposit scheme.

-The contract between a landlord and a lodger is called a licence, not a tenancy agreement.
-Unlike tenants, who require a standard notice period before you can evict them, lodgers can be served 'reasonable' notice to ask them to leave at any point.
-This is normally 28 days but it could be shorter.
-As a live in landlord, you should get your lodger to sign a licence in which you set out the conditions of their stay in your property, as well as outlining any house rules, before they move in.
+With lodgers, however, its slightly different.
+A landlord and lodger will have a licence instead of a tenancy agreement.
+Unlike tenants, who need a standard notice period before you can evict them, lodgers can just be served reasonable notice to ask them to leave at any point.
+This is usually 28 days, but can be shorter.
+As a live-in landlord, you should get your lodger to sign a licence which sets out the conditions of their stay in your property and outlines any house rules, before they move in.

-Tenants are entitled to exclude the landlord from their space, which means you should give them notice before you want to enter the property, unless it's an emergency.
+Tenants have the right to exclude the landlord from their space, which means you should give them notice before you want to enter the property unless it's an emergency.

-Lodgers, on the other hand, can't exclude the landlord from their room so it's important that you don't allow them to put a lock on their door.
-It's also possible to ask a lodger to move to another room if necessary, though not something you should attempt regularly.
+But lodgers can't exclude the landlord from their room so they shouldnt be allowed to have a lock on their door.
+You can ask your lodger to move to another room if necessary too, but try not to do this regularly!

 Tenants with ASTs are protected by tenancy deposit protection regulation.
-Live in landlords with lodgers however are not required to protect their deposits, though they can do so if they choose.
+Live in landlords with lodgers however arent required to protect their deposits, though they can do so if they choose.

-The obligations of a live in landlord are much less onerous than those placed on live out landlords.
-However, it is necessary for both types to have annual gas safety checks done and have a responsibility to keep the property safe and free from health hazards.
+The obligations of a live-in landlord are much less onerous than those placed on live out landlords.
+However, both types of landlord should have annual gas safety checks done and be responsible for keeping the property safe and free from health hazards.